 By giving blood, every donor helps us meet the challenge of providing life-saving products whenever and wherever they are needed.

-We need to maintain a regular supply of all blood groups and types so we can provide it to the hospitals and patients who need it.
+We need to maintain a regular supply of all blood types so we can provide it to the hospitals and patients who need it.

 Some rare sub-types are more common in specific communities, which is why we particularly need more black donors and are always looking for more blood donors from black, Asian and minority ethnic communities.

 We sometimes need to target specific blood types to increase stock levels.
 That's why we sometimes contact regular donors with the particular blood type we need, and ask them to give blood.